-2 Say whether these statements are true or false and correct them when necessary. a.
-Food poisoning may be caused by poisonous foods, by chemicals, by microorganisms and their toxins b.
-Salmonella bacteria are killed by refrigeration and freezing. c.
-Heat, acid, salt and drying prevent the growth of C. jejuni . d.
-Listeria can grow at fridge, room and body temperatures. e.
-Staphylococci are more resistant to heat than their toxins. f.
-Botulism is one of the most serious forms of food poisoning. g.
-Clostridium botulinum is an aerobic bacterium. h.
-Botulism symptoms resemble those of all the other forms of food poisoning i.
-Botulism may cause death by respiratory paralysis. j.
-Clostridium perfringens is easily destroyed by cooking. k.
-Both C. botulinum and C. perfringens cause very severe forms of food poisoning.
-I. E. coli live in the intestine of healthy people. m.
+a.
+Food poisoning may be caused by poisonous foods, by chemicals, by microorganisms and their toxins.
+Salmonella bacteria are killed by refrigeration and freezing. b.
+Heat, acid, salt and drying prevent the growth of C. jejuni.
+C. Listeria can grow at fridge, room and body temperatures. d. e.
+Staphylococci are more resistant to heat than their toxins.
+Botulism is one of the most serious forms of food poisoning. f.
+Clostridium botulinum is an aerobic bacterium. g.
+Botulism symptoms resemble those of all the other forms of food poisoning. h.
+Botulism may cause death by respiratory paralysis. i.
+Clostridium perfringens is easily destroyed by cooking. j.
+Both C. botulinum and C. perfringens cause very severe forms of food poisoning. k. Ι. E. coli live in the intestine of healthy people. m.
 B. cereus commonly grows in canned foods.